Hayden Hyde

-Hayden Hyde (born 15 September 2000) is an English rugby union player who plays as a centre for Harlequins in the Premiership.
+Hayden Hyde (born 15 September 2000) is an English rugby union player who plays as a centre or wing for Ealing Trailfinders in Champ Rugby.

 Club career

-Hyde got his first taste of competitive club rugby as part of a highly successful age-group side at KCS Old Boys Juniors playing alongside a number of other talented Harlequins Academy, London Irish Academy and Wasps Academy players.
-After finishing his education at Cranleigh School at 18, Hyde moved to Ulster.
+Hyde got his first taste of competitive club rugby as part of a highly successful age-group side at KCS Old Boys juniors playing alongside a number of other talented Harlequins Academy, London Irish Academy and Wasps Academy players.
+After finishing his education at Cranleigh School Hyde moved to Ulster.
 Playing for Ulster 'A' in the Celtic Cup, including featuring in the final against Leinster 'A'.

-He rejoined Harlequins in 2021 going on to make his debut in the first round of the 2021-22 Premiership Rugby Cup against Saracens.
-Coming off the bench in a 28–21 loss.
+He rejoined Harlequins in 2021 going on to make his debut in the first round of the 2021-22 Premiership Rugby Cup against Saracens coming off the bench in a 28–21 loss.
+He went on to make his Gallagher Premiership debut for Harlequins against Saracens on 17 September 2022.
 He signed a new deal with Harlequins in February 2023.
+His first Premiership try for Harlequins came on 25 April 2026 as he crossed in a high-scoring encounter at the Stoop against Sale.

-He has also featured on loan for London Scottish in the RFU Championship.
+Hayden featured extensively on loan for London Scottish in the RFU Championship making 47 appearances over several years and scoring 23 tries for the Exiles.